ABOUT THE MEMBERS OF HOLOPHONOR:

 Mike Cottone, trumpet, was born in Rochester, NY.
 He has degrees from The Eastman School of Music, The Juilliard School, and is a 2012-2014 alumni of the Thelonious Monk Institute of Jazz.
 Mike has performed with Tony Royster Jr., Carl Allen, Bob Sheppard, John Beasley, Ralph Moore, Henry Franklin Sr., Rubén Blades, Mike Garson, Ulysses Owens Jr., The LaBarbera Brothers, and many others.
 Now a full time resident of California, Mike is actively performing and teaching throughout the Los Angeles area.

-Eric Miller, trombone, was first soloist for the Nassau-Suffolk Jazz Ensemble at age 14, before participating in the Skidmore Summer Jazz Institute, Betty Carter’s Jazz Ahead program, New York Youth Symphony Jazz Band Classic, and the Gibson Baldwin GRAMMY Jazz Ensemble, while in high school.
+Eric Miller, trombone, was first trombonist and soloist for the Nassau-Suffolk Jazz Ensemble at age 14, before participating in the Skidmore Summer Jazz Institute, Betty Carter’s Jazz Ahead program, New York Youth Symphony Jazz Band Classic, and the Gibson Baldwin GRAMMY Jazz Ensemble, while in high school.
 Eric received his bachelor’s degree in jazz studies from Manhattan School of Music, and in 2010 he won the International Trombone Association’s Carl Fontana Jazz Trombone Competition.
-He has performed with Jonathan Batiste, John Beasley, John Ellis, Michael Dease, Daniel Jamieson, the Dizzy Gillespie Alumni All Star Big Band and the Christian McBride Big Band among others.
+He also graduated from the Thelonious Monk Institute of Jazz, and from the Juilliard Jazz Artist Diploma program.
+He has performed with The Jazz at Lincoln Center Orchestra, the Dizzy Gillespie Alumni All Star Big Band, the Mingus Big Band, the Christian McBride Big Band, Jonathan Batiste, John Beasley, John Ellis, and Michael Dease, among others.

 Diego Urbano, is a self-taught vibraphonist from Santiago, Chile.
 He developed his career as a highly in demand sideman, leader and teacher in the local scene before relocating to Buenos Aires, Argentina, where he expanded towards Avant-garde and Free Jazz, along with the country's best musicians.
 He is the first south american musician ever to be selected to study at the prestigious Thelonious Monk Institute of Jazz.
 After graduation, he relocated to New York City where he plans to further develop his career.
 He released his second album as a leader, ''Begs the question'' in late may.